peranakanfrancis/mary/content/en/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Catholic Resources Hub" subtitle = "A handpicked of good resources from around the world to help you gain faith in your spiritual life."
+title = "Ministry & Groups"
+subtitle = """A church is alive through it's communities.
+Join a ministry to serve and grow together.

+**though there are so many of us, make up one body in Christ, and as different parts we are all joined to one another. - Romans 12:5**
+"""

 [content]
   # Page type to display.
 E.g. project.